AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 By default, outgoing emails are enabled in Production and Staging environments.
 However, [!UICONTROL Enable outgoing emails] may appear disabled in the environment settings until you set the `enable_smtp` property through the [command line](#enable-emails-in-the-cli) or [Cloud Console](outgoing-emails.md#enable-emails-in-the-cloud-console).

 Updating the [!UICONTROL enable_smtp] property value by [command line](#enable-emails-in-the-cli) also changes the [!UICONTROL Enable outgoing emails] setting value for this environment on the Cloud Console.
-And vice versa.
+And the opposite way.

 {{redeploy-warning}}